ajacquey/contspy/CODE_OF_CONDUCT.md

-# pyfoobar Code of Conduct
+# contspy Code of Conduct

 ## Our Pledge